mstefarov/fCraft/README.txt

     irc://irc.esper.net:5555/fCraft

 See CHANGELOG.txt or visit http://www.fcraft.net/wiki/Version_history for
-complete information about changes in this release compared to previous versions of fCraft.
+complete information about changes in this release co   mpared to previous versions of fCraft.